-I will teach a 90 min. course at PantheaCon 2020 on Feb.
+I taught a 90 min. course at PantheaCon 2020 on Feb.
 15: "Plethon: The First Neopagan."
 Among fifteenth century philosophers George Gemistos had a secret: he was a practicing Neopagan who called himself Plethon and wanted to restore worship of the Greek gods in a universal Pagan religion based on Neoplatonic theology.
 His ideas inspired Renaissance mages such as Marsilio Ficino, thus reviving ancient Pagan thought in Western Europe and awakening Hermetic and Neoplatonic spirituality and magic.
-In this talk I will present Plethon's religious ideas and rituals and how to practice them.
-I will also participated in a "Theurgy and Activism Panel" with Brandy Williams and Tony Mierzwicki.
+In this talk I presented Plethon's religious ideas and rituals and how to practice them.
+The slides (pptx, 93MB) from my presentation are available here.
+My new translation of Plethon's Book of Laws is available in the Biblioteca Arcana here.
+I also participated in a "Theurgy and Activism Panel" with Brandy Williams and Tony Mierzwicki.

 I gave a short presentation on Ancient Greek Dice Divination at our local Pagan Pride Day, Sept.
 14, 2019.